martinrybak/mainstream/README.md

 ## Solution

 The `MainStream` widget uses the same underlying `StreamBuilderBase` used by `StreamBuilder` but also exposes additional `onData`/`onError`/`onDone` callbacks.
-These callbacks will **not** retriggered as the result of a widget rebuild.
+These callbacks will **not** be retriggered as the result of a widget rebuild.
 It also provides builder callbacks to build mutually exclusive `busy/data/error` widget states.

 ```
 class Home extends StatelessWidget {